GSU Pub Nights

 Students will be matched according to sub-discipline or specific topics of interest that are listed on our mentorship form.
 New and current students are contacted before September to request participation.
 We hope that our mentorship program provides students with the contacts and support they need to feel confident about starting their grad career.

-If you have any questions about social events, feel free to contact our Social Coordinators at email@example.com and firstname.lastname@example.org.
+If you have any questions about social events, feel free to contact our Social Coordinators listed in the ‘about’ section.
+Please email a member of the executive to be added to the AGSU facebook group for the most up-to-date social events and notices.